 Kanye, alongside Jamie, makes a case for women sticking with their broke men with the hope of them making it one day.
 Jamie Foxx won an oscar by making a Ray Charles impression in the song.
 This song was a banger and is still played constantly in bars and lounges.

 Lil Wayne celebrates getting cash with a unique absurdist glee on this 2008 hit.
 He calls himself Mr. Make-it-rain-on-the-hoes and then notifies everyone in the club to come along with an umbrella to shade them from the rains of dollars and jewels falling from the VIP section.

 Of course, the larger the number, the more the comma.
-Future has that lesson put down in this 2014 hit song, celebrating the delight of additions with cars, drugs, and guns.
+Future has that lesson put down in this 2014 hit song, celebrating the delight of additions to cars, drugs, and guns.

 This song talks about the troubles that accompany making bank.
-Biggie talked about having feds on his back and tapping his phones, and living a large life before his life was cut short.
-Biggie had some of the best rap lyrics about money in this track
+Biggie talked about having feds on his back, tapping his phones, and living a large life before his life was cut short.
+Biggie had some of the best rap lyrics about money on this track

 Next up on this list of songs about money is this classic.
-This 1983 synth-rock is an ode to a woman who was exerting a significant amount of energy for tips.
-She advises that one should be good to waitresses and bathroom attendants, as they merit every respect.
+This 1983 synth-rock is an ode to a woman exerting significant energy for tips.
+She advises that one should be good to waitresses and bathroom attendants, as they deserve respect.

 Everyone could grasp the irony of a future billionaire Paul McCartney singing that he doesn’t care much about money.
 But he sounded like he entirely meant it.

-This song is a perfect example of how people will descend to outrageous depth in their money-search and how that can quickly go wrong.
-It depicts the aftermath of greed, coupled with betrayal and a tale of seduction.
+This song is a perfect example of how people will descend to outrageous depths in their money search and how that can quickly go wrong.
+It depicts the aftermath of greed, betrayal, and a tale of seduction.